michaelweberjr/litec-compiler/README.md

 A compiler/interpreter for a small subset of C written in Java.
 The compiler produces x64 assembly as the intermediate bytecode.
 Currently supports:
 * `int` data type is a 64bit signed integer
-* Functions and function nesting
+* Functions, recursion and call nesting
 * Standard math operations: `+`, `-`, `*`, `/`, `%`
 * Boolean operations: `&&`, `||`, `!`, `==`, `!=`, `>`, `>=`, `<`, `<=`
 * Bitwise operations: `~`, `&`, `|`, `^`, `<<`, `<<`